spearaptor/azureustoll/Space-Daemon/README.md

-# Cardinal
+# Azureus
 HackFS Project Repository

-Cardinal team has identified the lack of a frictionless transaction process at toll gates and is designing a decentralized solution that allows a toll authority to conduct secure transactions by cutting out untrustworthy middlemen and on-chain verification.
+Azureus team has identified the lack of a frictionless transaction process at toll gates and is designing a decentralized solution that allows a toll authority to conduct secure transactions by cutting out untrustworthy middlemen and on-chain verification.

 ---
 ## Requirements